bitovi/academy/src/react-native/11-navigation/navigation.md

 Although out of scope for this training, deep linking is a way to navigate to a specific screen or piece of content within your mobile application from an external source.
 For example, a user might click on a link in an email that opens a specific screen in your app.
 Deep linking is a powerful tool for user engagement and retention.

 The React Navigation library used in this section supports deep linking and has a [guide](https://reactnavigation.org/docs/deep-linking/) on how to set up your application to be notified of incoming links.

-### Stacks

-In a web application, routing is typically done through anchor tags.
-Whenever a user clicks on a link, the URL is pushed to the browser history stack.
-When the user presses the back button, the browser pops the last URL and navigates to the previously visited page.

-*Note: A stack is a data structure that follows the Last In, First Out (LIFO) principle.*

-React Native does not have a built-in global history stack similar to a web browser.
-Luckily, there is a library called React Navigation that provides a way to manage navigation in a stack-like manner.

 ### Navigation Lifecycle